afrase/kodiswift/docs/patterns.rst

 ````````````````````````

 To cache the results of any function call, simply use the
-:meth:`~kodiswift.Plugin.cached` decorator.
+:meth:`~kodiswift.Addon.cached` decorator.
 Keep in mind that the function name
 along with the args and kwargs used to call the function are used as the cache
 key.
 If your function depends on any variables in outer scope which could
 affect the return value, you should pass in those variables explictly as args